-- The NRC's licensing and certification activities for operating and new reactors and new technologies; - The NRC's inspection activities; - The NRC's activities for promoting a strong internal/external safety culture; - The NRC's research activities; - The NRC's activities related to oversight of aging, obsolete, and decommissioning nuclear facilities; - The NRC's ability to timely identify and effectively respond to emerging technical and regulatory issues; - The NRC's actions to integrate operating experience and lessons-learned into regulatory activities; - The NRC's oversight of supply chain vulnerabilities to include the prevention of counterfeit, fraudulent, and suspect items entering the supply chain; - The NRC's efforts to address stakeholder and staff safety concerns (including those expressed as non-concurrences and Differing Professional Opinions) related to the NRC's oversight of nuclear facilities; and, - The internal/external stakeholders' concerns and allegations related to the NRC's oversight of nuclear facilities.
+- Licensing and certification activities for operating and new reactors and new technologies; - Inspection activities; - Activities for promoting a strong internal/external safety culture; - Research activities; - Activities related to oversight of aging, obsolete, and decommissioning nuclear facilities; - Ability to identify and effectively respond to emerging technical and regulatory issues in a timely manner; - Actions to integrate operating experience and lessons learned into regulatory activities; - Oversight of supply chain vulnerabilities including the prevention of counterfeit, fraudulent, and suspect items in the supply chain; - Efforts to address stakeholder and staff safety concerns, including those expressed as non-concurrences and Differing Professional Opinions (DPOs), related to the NRC's oversight of nuclear facilities; and, - Responses to internal/external stakeholders' concerns and allegations related to nuclear facilities.

-Strategy 1.2: Identify risk areas facing the NRC's oversight of nuclear materials, and conduct audits and/or investigations that lead to NRC program and operational improvements.
+Strategy 1.2: Identify risk areas facing the NRC's oversight of nuclear materials, and conduct audits, evaluations, and/or investigations that lead to NRC program and operational improvements.